 Jumper pins A and J are used for attaching a programming cable to the CX driver and don't really do anything in this context.
 Pins F, G, H, and I are the "Board Type Jumpers" that determine the sport.
-So, for instance, by removing the shunt across the H pins, you can make your console think it is operating an Electro-Mech baseball scoreboard rather than a football scoreboard.
+So, for instance, by removing the shunt across the G pins, you can make your console think it is operating a standard Electro-Mech football scoreboard rather than a multi-sport scoreboard.
 This table summarizes the jumper settings for the Board Type Jumpers: